grantj-re3/FlindersDSpace-csv2xmlstruct/README_hdl2item_bmecsv.md

 -------------
-For the dspace_resource.rb library and hence hdl2item_bmecsv.rb (and other apps in this repo) to connect to the DSpace database, you will need create a file named dbc.rb and put it in your ruby library path.
+For the dspace_resource.rb library and hence hdl2item_bmecsv.rb (and other apps in this repo) to connect to the DSpace database, you will need to create a file named dbc.rb and put it in your ruby library path.
 Eg. for file $HOME/my/db/connection/path/dbc.rb, you may need to add a statement similar to the following to dspace_resource.rb or whatever ruby script accesses the database.